Edgar Antonsen: Investigation, arrest, and confessions

-While awaiting formal charges for their crimes, a local newspaper, the Avisa Dagbladet, wrote an article in which they brought forward allegations that Edgar was responsible for murdering Holten, whose case was reopened and reclassified as a murder in 1971.
+While awaiting formal charges for their crimes, a national newspaper, the Avisa Dagbladet, wrote an article in which they brought forward allegations that Edgar was responsible for murdering Holten, whose case was reopened and reclassified as a murder in 1971.
 In the article, the author wrote that the killing occurred while Antonsen was supposedly on unpaid leave for theft – upon reading this, he became infuriated and contacted lead investigator Leif Lier, requesting that the article be corrected in exchange for a confession in the case.
 Lier agreed, and after Avisa Dagbladet made a retraction, Antonsen made an official confession to killing Holten.

 As a result of these confessions, investigators made attempts to connect the two brothers to any recent unsolved murders and disappearances they could.
 While they were able to rule them out in most, they believed that the Antonsen brothers might be responsible for the 20 July disappearance of 12-year-old Frode Fahle Ljøen.
 On the day of his disappearance, Ljøen was seen hitchhiking on the same road that Brungot would later be abducted from, and two witnesses later confirmed that they had seen him enter a car.
 Another witness said that, on the same night, he had observed two men digging in the nearby forest with a white car parked nearby, but after police searched the area, nothing was uncovered.
-Ljøen remains missing and is presumably deceased, and no definitive connection has been made between him and the Antonsen's.
+Ljøen remains missing and is presumably deceased, and no definitive connection has been made between him and the Antonsens.